cython/cython/docs/src/userguide/pyrex_differences.rst

 Source code encoding
 ======================

-..
-TODO: add the links to the relevant PEPs

-Cython supports PEP 3120 and PEP 263, i.e. you can start your Cython source file with an encoding comment and generally write your source code in UTF-8.
+Cython supports :PEP:`3120` and :PEP:`263`, i.e. you can start your Cython source file with an encoding comment and generally write your source code in UTF-8.
 This impacts the encoding of byte strings and the conversion of unicode string literals like ``u'abcd'`` to unicode objects.